Montana Poet Laureate Program

 The Montana Poet Laureate recognizes and honors a citizen poet of exceptional talent and accomplishment.
 The Poet Laureate also encourages appreciation of poetry and literary life in Montana.
 This position was created by the state legislature in 2005.

 In 2005, Sandra Alcosser became our first Montana Poet Laureate and served for two years.
 Greg Pape was selected as the second Poet Laureate in 2007 and he served through the summer of 2009.
 Henry Real Bird was selected in 2009 and served into the summer of 2011.
-Sheryl Noethe was our previous Montana Poet Laureate, serving until the summer of 2013.
+Sheryl Noethe served until the summer of 2013.
+Tami Haaland was selected to serve as Montana Poet Laureate until the summer of 2015.

 What is the Term of Service and Compensation?

 The term of service for the next Poet Laureate will be two years, beginning in the summer of 2015.
 The award is honorific.
 A poet who has served as Poet Laureate may not be re-nominated.

 Who is eligible to be nominated Poet Laureate of Montana?